Kasi mein hum pragat bhae hain,

 Muslim Kabirpanthi (Muslim followers of Kabir’s ideology) believe that Kabir’s guru was Sheikh Taqi, a Sufi saint.
 In this context, Shyam Sundar Das states:

 “Kabir has clearly mentioned that his guru was a resident of Benaras.
 For this reason, the ‘Pir of Oonji’ and Taqi cannot be his guru.
 ‘Ghat ghat hai anivasi sunahu Taqi tum sheikh’ – this line by Kabir does not reflect the respect due to a guru under whose influence Kabir has written about the impossible being possible: ‘Guru prasad sui kai naukei hasti avei jaahi.’
 Instead, he seems to be preaching to Taqi.
-Though this sentence is not found anywhere in Kabir Granthawali, the word ‘Sheikh’ has been used at several places without implying special respect.
+Though this line is not found anywhere in Kabir Granthawali, the word ‘Sheikh’ has been used at several places without implying special respect.
 Rather, the context primarily expresses reproach.
 Therefore, Taqi cannot be considered Kabir’s guru in any way.”

 Shyam Sundar Das’ arguments repudiating the theory that Sheikh Taqi was Kabir’s guru apply to Ramanand as well, as he too did not receive any respect from Kabir.
 However, he puts all these arguments aside while referring to Ramanand as Kabir’s guru.
 He adds:

 “Throughout his life, he [Kabir] kept on chanting Ram’s name, which is clearly indicative of Ramanand’s influence on him.
-There should thus be no dispute in considering Ramanand as Kabir’s guru, irrespective of whether Ramanand had personally preached to Kabir or Kabir had revered him as ‘self-adopted’ guru.
+There should thus be no dispute in considering Ramanand as Kabir’s guru, irrespective of whether Ramanand had personally preached to Kabir or Kabir had revered him as a ‘self-adopted’ guru.

 But the next moment Shyam Sundar Das admits :